katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/azure-devops-test-plans.md

 	    > Click **Fetch Test Plans** to fetch the latest test plans list.

-	- Enter the required **Test Run Name**.
+	- Enter the required **Test Run name**.

-		If you want to specify the **Build ID** for test run submitted from Katalon Studio to ADO, enter the **Definition ID**.
-During runtime, Katalon Studio uses this definition ID to get the latest build ID and pass it to the submitted test run on ADO.
+		If you want to specify the **Build Definition ID** for test run submitted from Katalon Studio to ADO, enter the **Build Definition ID**.
+During runtime, Katalon Studio uses this definition ID to get the latest build and pass it to the submitted test run on ADO.

     - Decide when and what to submit test results.